nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Adds a person to the FART book.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS b/BIRTHDAY [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL [a/ADDRESS] b/BIRTHDAY [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A person can have any number of tags (including 0) but only maximum of 1 address
 </div>

 Examples: